roman-milk/roman-milk.github.io/seduction-of-a-young-mother.md

+===

- ****** Seduction of a Young Mother ****** bydawn1958© Sharon merely moaned and tried to shake her head.
+Sharon merely moaned and tried to shake her head.
 "Uuuggghhh... nnnaaaggghhh."
 Her clit felt like it had grown immensely and the fingers kept squeezing and twirling.

  "Yes, yes, oh baby, yes."